 PHARM 567 P-Cancer Pharmacotherapeutics (2) Kwok

 Pharmacotherapy of cancer, covering supportive care (antibiotics, antiemetics, analgesics, nutrition) to the antineoplastic agents themselves.
 Specialists in each area serve as guest lecturers.
+Prerequisite: either PHARM 561; PHARM 565, or permission of the School of Pharmacy.
 Offered: Sp.

 PHARM 568 Health Economics (3/4) Garrison

 Applies microeconomics principles and models to understand the nature of healthcare markets and systems.
 Includes a wide range of health sector activities and policy issues studied by applying rigorous economic analytical tools coupled with review of key econometric and empirical analysis.
 Prerequisite: introductory coursework in microeconomic principles and basic statistics.
 Offered: W.